-- 1. Put the tray into the UV cabinet and plug in the UV light.
-Push the white switch and look through the viewing screen on the cabinet. - 2.
+- 1. Put the tray into the UV cabinet and push the red button to turn on the UV light. - 2.
+Look through the viewing screen on the cabinet.
 Count the number of large and small wells that are fluorescing blue.
 These wells are positive for enterococcus.
-Any amount of fluorescing is considered to be a positive result.
-Record on the data sheet.
-If the wells fluoresce a color other than blue, do not record these as positive wells. - 3.
-Look up the MPN value from the chart (the same chart as for the Colilert-18 results) and record on the data sheet. - 4.
-Multiply the result by the dilution factor.
-All samples are diluted at least 1:10. - 5.
-Be sure to turn off and unplug the UV light when you are done. - 6.
-Once the readings are complete, treat them the same way as the Colilert-18 trays.
-Double bag in autoclave bags and put in the 'To be autoclaved' bin.
+Any amount of fluorescing is considered to be a positive result. - a.
+There are a total of 49 large wells and 48 small wells per tray.
+The large, rectangular well at the top of the tray is counted as a large well. - b.
+If a well is blue but not fluorescing, wait until the end of the 28-hour incubation time-frame to re-read the sample.
+Contact staff if this occurs. - Record number of blue fluorescing wells on the data sheet.
+If the wells fluoresce a color other 3. than blue, do not record these as positive wells. - Look up the MPN value from the chart (the same chart as for the Colilert-18 results) and record 4. on the data sheet. - 5.
+Multiply the result by the dilution factor (i.e., multiply by a factor of 10 if diluted original sample - 6.
+Be sure to turn off the UV light when you are done.

+Once the readings are complete